SPIRITUAL FORMATION AT MCS

-Mountainview is an multi-national Christian school that bases its philosophy of education on biblical truths and is committed to nurturing students in spiritual growth as well as academic excellence.
-Our curriculum has a Christian emphasis and worldview, and is designed to prepare students for a whole-hearted response to God.
+Mountainview is a multinational Christian school that grounds its educational philosophy in biblical truths, dedicated to fostering both spiritual growth and academic excellence among its students.
+Our curriculum is intentionally crafted with a Christian emphasis and worldview, aiming to equip students for a whole-hearted response to God's calling.

 Our vision statement reflects how important we think that is: We pursue excellence in a place of grace, so that lives will be transformed by Christ to impact the world.

 We seek to provide many opportunities for our students to not only be the recipients of biblical teaching, but to be givers as well.
 We want our students to be committed followers of Jesus Christ, and to be able and willing messengers to carry that message to others who don’t yet know him.